 Today, the remains of the lower wall of the suburbs are visible, and in the highest part of the isophyces is preserved the acropolis.

 At fifty meters north of the tower, a quadruple room – a cistern is housed in the ground.
-For this room it is assumed that it was a water tank or a food storage for grain, wine, etc., necessary especially during siege of the fortress.
+For this room, it is assumed that it was a water tank or food storage for grain, wine, etc., necessary especially during the siege of the fortress.